Carlson ~ Bass, Vocals*

 Lead Guitar - Vocals

 A graduate of Wilson H.S. in Tacoma, Chris joined the Regents in 1965 when Rich Liebe, original lead guitar, became temporarily ill.
 Chris was an excellent lead guitarist and had an excellent voice for leads and backup vocals on many of the softer songs.
 In the photo at the left he is belting out G-L-O-R-I-A to a packed house in late '65 or early '66.
 Sammy last saw Chris in about the Summer of 1976 at Fort Lewis, Washington, when Sammy walked into a tent and Chris was sitting there, not in his band uniform, but an olive drab Army field uniform as a non-commissioned officer.
 We recently heard from Chris and he sent us some updated information for a personal biographical page.
 He attended the University of Washington and completed a successful career in the military as an officer.
-He now works in Asia.
+He most recently worked in Asia.
 As with Sammy and AFKAD, being a linguist came in handy for Chris too.
 Chris reports he never gave up playing.
 He still has that Gretsch guitar pictured above, along with some new cool "toys".
 We hope we can get Chris to join our annual fun jams some day.

 Terry Bailey, also a graduate from Wilson H.S., Tacoma, was among the first four members of the second version of the Regents.
 He played a very cool rhythm guitar, later bringing in a 12 string to add new dimensions to the band and its sound.
 After adding a keyboardist, Terry became a compelling front man, frequently putting down his instrument to be a front lead singer for his gutsy renditions of songs by the Rolling Stones, Kinks, Animals, ? and the Mysterians, and others.
 In the 60's Terry did a stint in the U.S. Army Reserve and attended Tacoma Community College.
 The last time Sammy saw Terry was in about 1973 in Olympia when Terry asked Sammy to sit in on bass (playing San-ho-zay) with Terry's band, Christian, which was performing that night.
 Chris did some periodic gigs with Terry right up until about 1978.
 We heard from Terry.
 He is still in the state of Washington and doing quite well.
 He recently took to the stage again to open for Starship.